-One of the pelagic ecosystem types in the area is characterised by elevated productivity and frequent fronts due to shelf edge upwelling (Lutjeharms et al., 2000, Lagabrielle 2009, Roberson et al., 2017).
+One of the pelagic ecosystem types in the area is characterised by elevated productivity and frequent fronts due to shelf-edge upwelling (Lutjeharms et al., 2000, Lagabrielle 2009, Roberson et al., 2017).
 Consequently, regionally Critically Endangered leatherback turtles frequent this area (Petersen et al., 2009a; Harris et al., 2018), and the shelf edge is a feeding area for threatened seabirds such as albatross (Petersen et al., 2009b).

-C4: Vulnerability, fragility, sensitivity, or slow recovery High
+C4: Vulnerability, fragility, sensitivity, or slow recovery High Justification

-This area includes hard shelf edge and a very steep slope.
+This area includes hard shelf edge and seamounts (some of the hard grounds are untrawled).
 These are likely to support fragile long-lived biota.
 Video images of the shelf edge show cold-water corals, gorgonians and large sponges (Sink et al., 2011).
 Vulnerable biota that use this area include long-lived seabirds, turtles and sharks, and the area has been identified by analyses aimed at identifying priority areas for reducing by-catch in the large pelagic fishery (Sink et al., 2011.)